 Sentencing Attorney Thomas Gallagher’s guide to sentencing in a criminal case.

 The final step in the criminal court process is sentencing.
 Of course, many charges result in dismissal or acquittal.
-When the defense wins, it’s over.
+When the defense wins, it’s over — no sentencing.

 The two broad stages of criminal cases are:

 - whether criminal liability attaches, and if it does,

 After a valid guilty plea under a plea agreement or guilty verdict after trial, the court has sentencing jurisdiction.
 The court then schedules a sentencing hearing.
 Your sentencing attorney can make a big difference for you.
 Rule 27 of the Minnesota Court Rules of criminal Procedure addresses the procedures.
 We’ll cover the main points here.

 Before sentencing, a Probation Officer assists the judge by conducting a Pre-Sentence Investigation Report.
 (A “PSI” in Minnesota state court, or “PSR” in federal court).

 The defendant provides written information.
 Then a Probation Officer interviews her, and gathers other information.
 After that, the P.O. writes the presentence investigation report.
 The court provides a copy to the defense and the prosecution.
 The defendant can ask that the court correct errors in the PSI.